LevFain/mkv2mp4/readme.md

-This is a small mkv to mp4 converter procject.
+This is a small mkv to mp4 converter project.

 Today I needed to convert some mkv files to mp4, but all programs I found were garbage... so I made this application.